Support Centre

 1.3.
 Case law

-Being a civil law jurisdiction, South Korea's principal source of legal authority is legislation, as opposed to case law in common law jurisdictions, and in particular, codifications in the Constitution and statutes enacted by the Government of the Republic of Korea or the National Assembly.
+Being a civil law jurisdiction, South Korea's principal source of legal authority is legislation, as opposed to case law in common law jurisdictions, in particular, codifications in the Constitution and statutes enacted by the Government of the Republic of Korea or the National Assembly.
 However, several important court decisions have been issued recently which may serve as useful references for how data protection laws and regulations may be interpreted in practice.

-In the Supreme Court Decision 2016Do13263, decided on April 7, 2017, the Supreme Court of Korea invalidated the consent obtained from data subjects because the defendant had collected personal data under circumstances that made it difficult for data subjects to clearly understand what they had consented to, even though the consent they had provided satisfied formalities prescribed by law, i.e. the notice was provided in font size of 1mm.
+In the Supreme Court Decision 2016Do13263, decided on April 7, 2017, the Supreme Court invalidated the consent obtained from data subjects because the defendant had collected personal data under circumstances that made it difficult for data subjects to clearly understand what they had consented to, even though the consent they had provided satisfied formalities prescribed by law, i.e. the notice was provided in font size of 1mm.

-Furthermore, in the Seoul High Court ('the High Court') Decision 2017Na2074963/2017Na2074970 (Consolidated), decided on May 3, 2019, the High Court ruled that the Korea Pharmaceutical Information Center's provision of sensitive personal data, i.e. prescription data of patients to third parties, without consent constituted a violation of the PIPA.
+Furthermore, in the Seoul High Court (the High Court) Decision 2017Na2074963/ 2017Na2074970 (Consolidated), decided on May 3, 2019, the High Court ruled that the Korea Pharmaceutical Information Center's provision of sensitive personal data, i.e. prescription data of patients to third parties, without consent constituted a violation of the PIPA.
 At the same time, the High Court noted that if the personal data has undergone appropriate de-identification measures, such as encryption, which makes it impossible to identify specific individuals, then the provision of such de-identified data to third parties without the consent of data subjects should not be considered a violation of the PIPA.

 2. Scope of Application